-Command Line Client
+Command Line Client (CLI)

-xlwings comes with a command line client that makes it easy to set up workbooks and install the add-in.
+xlwings comes with a command line client.
 On Windows, type the commands into a Command Prompt, on Mac, type them into a Terminal.
+To get an overview over all commands, simply type xlwings and hit Enter: